Suvidhareplit/WorkforceManagement/server/README.md

-# HRMS Backend
+# HRMS Backend API Server

-This is the backend server for the HRMS (Human Resource Management System) platform.
+This is the standalone backend API server for the HRMS (Human Resource Management System) platform.
+It runs independently from the frontend and provides REST API endpoints.

 ## Technologies